TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 /Applications/Marker Data.app/Contents/Resources/Pagemaker.html
 ```

-While there are no official guides or tutorials available due to the complexity of the codebase, users may seek assistance from AI tools or large language models to support their customisation efforts.
+There will not be any guides or tutorials available due to the complexity of the codebase, as it delves into programming and development territory.
+Users may rely on AI tools or large language models to support their customisation efforts